elecay/explorer/README.md

 </p>

 This is a very basic file explorer for FirefoxOS.
-Also allows you to share any file trough your email or bluetooth.
+Also allows you to share any file through your email or bluetooth.

 Extensions with images -by now-: doc, xls, ppt, psd, ai, pdf, html, xml, txt, mp3, jpg, png and zip.